MiguelGuedelha/dotnet-quickstart-templates/templates/CleanArchMinimalApi/README.md

 Quick start template for a .NET 7 Minimal API solution that follows Clean Architecture

-This is an opinionated batteries included template
+This is a very opinionated, batteries included template

 ## What is included in the template